lescardone/lescardone.github.io/_projects/2021-05-14-icu-classification.md

 ![image](/images/classification/ppt_01.jpeg)

 *HANDLING MISSING VALUES*

 I trained a simple KNNClassifer (3 neighbors) on columns with no missing values (excluding target).
-I imputed NA values for the columns mentioned aove (36 in total) with the KNNClassifer prediction.
+I imputed NA values for the columns mentioned above (36 in total) with the KNNClassifer prediction.

 *HYPERPARAMETER TUNING*

-I set 20% of my data aside for my hold out set.
+I set 20% of my data aside for my hold-out set.
 The remaining 80% I divided into 80/20 train/validate.
 I performed a GridSearchCV to select values for class weights and C, optimizing for F1 and Recall.
 I selected my regularization method by validating manually.

 ## FINDINGS